jadech32/PalaceATC/README.md

 ## Issues

- - Assumes that you are adding something that is not out of stock (i.e. new items)
+ - Assumes that you are adding something that is not out of stock (i.e. new items).
+Script will terminate if there are out of stock items in your cart.

 ## Features / TODO